-In this trip report, I review my First Class flight in a Lufthansa Airbus A380 from Frankfurt Airport (FRA) in Germany to Bangkok Airport (BKK), in Thailand.
-I flew this flight in February 2018 and you can read all my Lufthansa long haul First Class Flight reviews to find out about other flights I have taken with Lufthansa.
+This trip report reviews the First Class flight in a Lufthansa Airbus A380 from Frankfurt Airport (FRA) in Germany to Bangkok Airport (BKK) in Thailand.
+We flew this flight in February 2018, and you can read all our Lufthansa long-haul First Class Flight reviews to find out about other flights we’ve taken with Lufthansa.

-Lufthansa’s A380 First Class cabins offer one of the most exclusive and sought-after experiences in the skies, and although there are now newer and visually more striking First Class products available, Lufthansa still offers a sublime First Class experience, mainly because of the flawless service, delicious food, extremely comfortable bedding, and exceptional First Class lounges, when traveling via its Frankfurt hub.
+Lufthansa’s A380 First Class cabins offer one of the most exclusive and sought-after experiences in the skies.
+Although there are now newer and visually more striking First Class products available, Lufthansa still offers a sublime First Class experience, mainly because of the flawless service, delicious food, extremely comfortable bedding, and exceptional First Class lounges, when traveling via its Frankfurt hub.

 Lufthansa Airport Lounge

-If you fly First Class with Lufthansa you get access to the über-exclusive Lufthansa First Class Terminal in Frankfurt, widely considered one of the best airport lounges in the world which I have reviewed in detail.
+If you fly First Class with Lufthansa, you get access to the über-exclusive Lufthansa First Class Terminal in Frankfurt, widely considered one of the best airport lounges in the world.

 First Class Cabin

 Lufthansa’s First Class cabin is located at the front of the A380 upper deck.
 It is an intimate cabin with a spacious feel because it does not have overhead bins.
 The design is open seats rather than the completely enclosed suites like the ones you find on the A380s of Emirates and Etihad Airways.

 There are just 8 First Class seats in the cabin, spread across two rows and arranged in a traditional 1-2-1 configuration.
 The 4 seats on the side are ideal for solo travelers (with 3 windows per seat), while the 4 seats in the middle are perfect for those traveling with a companion.
 If you are a solo traveler and you end up in one of the middle seats, you can pull up your divider between the seats for privacy.